s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 ### Limits of the current implementation

+\label{sec:CloudHaskellArrowParallelLimits}

-Similar to the GpH and `Par` Monad backends, the current code as explained earlier in this Section, the experimental Cloud Haskell backend suffers from the problem that it does not work in conjunction with the looping skeletons `pipe`/`ring`/`torus` described in this thesis.
+Similar to the GpH and `Par` Monad backends, the current code as explained earlier in this Chapter, the experimental Cloud Haskell backend suffers from the problem that it does not work in conjunction with the looping skeletons `pipe`/`ring`/`torus` described in this thesis.
 All testing programs would refuse to compute anything and hang indefinitely.